Through apprenticeship, you can earn certification to work in more than 100 trades in BC.

 - Careers in Construction - This page is all about the more than 50 trades in Canada's Construction Industry.
 It has information on which trades are in demand, sample education and career paths, an interactive Career Finder tool, and much more.

-- Canada Apprentice Loan - The Government of Canada has an Apprentice Loan program which provides up to $4,000 in interest-free loans per period of technical training.
+- Canada Apprenticeship Grants & Loans - The Government of Canada can provide up to $8,000 through the Apprenticeship Incentive Grant and the Apprenticeship Completion Grant, and up to $4,000 in interest-free loans per period of technical training.